freedesktop/amd-umr/doc/sphinx/source/register_access.rst

 --------------------------

 At times having a snapshot of an entire IP block may be handy.
-This is accomplihshed with the --scan command.
+This is accomplished with the --scan command.
 Some IP blocks do not respond well to being scanned (gfx blocks for instance) while others are indifferent to the behaviour.